vitest-dev/vitest/docs/guide/mocking-requests.md

 We highly suggest you to read their documentation, it is both powerful and configurable: [Mock Service Worker](https://mswjs.io/).

 PS.
-You can even access cookies, query parameters, mock error responses and much more!
+You can even access cookies, query parameters, define mock error responses and much more!
 Don't forget, with MSW we are making **real** requests in the browser after all.